Mashweb/docker-project-for-radiance/README.md

 ### Using the makefile

-To deploy an image to a VPS container:
+To deploy an image to a VPS container, substitute the name of a Dockerfile stage, one of base, development, or samples, in place of % in the following make command:

     make %-deploy